Strategic publishing of your research findings has professional and institutional implications:

 Assess all options for publication of your work carefully and pursue those which are most beneficial to your academic reputation.

-See the next section for strategies for selecting a suitable journal.
+See the next section for strategies for selecting a suitable journal, and to access the Journal Finder tool.
 To avoid publishing in a predatory open access journal, consult this simple checklist before submitting.

 Is it worth your time and effort to submit a paper to a conference if your research will not be published as a result?
 It depends on why you want to attend.